tvey/synk/README.md

-# Synk, shorten your link
+# Synk: shorten your link

 Fun URL shortener project with freedom and API.